spidernet-io/spiderpool/README.md

 ### Underlay network solution

 This solution implements a shared host network for PODs, which means PODs can directly obtain IP addresses in the host network.
-Thus applications can directly use their own IP addresses for east-west and north-south communications.
+Thus, applications can directly use their own IP addresses for east-west and north-south communications.

 There are two typical scenarios for underlay network solutions：clusters deployed on a "legacy network" and clusters deployed on an IAAS environment, such as a public cloud.
 The following summarizes the IPAM characteristics of the "legacy network scenario":